 Just make sure you keep covered and wear sunglasses as protection from the sun and dust – it can get really windy and you will no doubt have a tumble or two!

-Alternatively, many travellers who just want to see and photograph this stunning location can hire a cab and walk 4km to the dunes, or if experienced with off-roading, there’s the option to hire a 4×4 vehicle to tackle (the somewhat treacherous) sand solo.
+Alternatively, many travellers who just want to see and photograph this stunning location can hire a cab and walk 4km to the dunes.
+Or if you’re experienced with off-roading, there’s the option to hire a 4×4 vehicle to tackle the (somewhat treacherous) sand solo.

 Mountain Trekking in the Andes

 With the world’s longest mountain range accessible from wherever you are in the country, keen adventurers should absolutely challenge themselves to a multi-day hike in the majestic Bolivian Andes.